Bigelow directs "Zero Dark Thirty" torture critics to Washington

 Actor David Clennon, a member of the Academy of Motion Picture Arts and Sciences that selects Oscar winners, has urged fellow members not vote for the movie, accusing it of promoting torture.

-However, in its first week of nationwide release, the movie topped the North American box office on Sunday, taking in $24 million.
+However, in its first week of nationwide release, the movie topped the North American box office on Sunday, taking in $24 million (15 million pounds).

 Bigelow said her personal belief was that "Osama bin Laden was found due to ingenious detective work.
 Torture was, however, as we all know, employed in the early years of the hunt.
 That doesn't mean it was the key to finding bin Laden.
 It means it is a part of the story we couldn't ignore.
 War, obviously, isn't pretty, and we were not interested in portraying this military action as free of moral consequences."

-"Bin Laden wasn't defeated by superheroes zooming down from the sky; he was defeated by ordinary Americans who fought bravely even as they sometimes crossed moral lines, who labored greatly and intently, who gave all of themselves in both victory and defeat, in life and in death, for the defense of this nation," she concluded.
+"Bin Laden wasn't defeated by superheroes zooming down from the sky; he was defeated by ordinary Americans who fought bravely even as they sometimes crossed moral lines, who laboured greatly and intently, who gave all of themselves in both victory and defeat, in life and in death, for the defence of this nation," she concluded.

 (Reporting By Jill Serjeant; Editing by Doina Chiacu)